Computing Mean & STD in Image Dataset

 ToTensorV2()])

-that loads images in batches from LeafData
+to load images in batches from LeafData

-and plot images from the first batch.
+and plot the first batch.

 ####### EXAMINE SAMPLE BATCH